kharindra/AI_Detector/README.md

 - Model with Countvectorizer.
 - Model with TfidfVectorizer

-And below is the list of classification models used
+Below is the list of classification models used

 **The models that we used here:**